 - Home equity debt other than home acquisition debt taken out after October 13, 1987, up to a total of $100,000.
 The limit is $50,000 if you are married filing separately.
 Home equity debt other than home acquisition debt is further limited to your home's fair market value reduced by the grandfathered debt and home acquisition debt.

 If one or more of your mortgages does not fit into any of these categories, refer to Publication 936, Home Mortgage Interest Deduction, to figure the amount of interest you can deduct.

 You may be subject to a limit (phaseout) on some of your itemized deductions including mortgage interest.
-For more information on the limitations based on the adjusted gross income please refer to the Form 1040 General Instructions.
+For more information on the limitations based on the adjusted gross income, please refer to the Form 1040 General Instructions (PDF) and Topic 501.

 Page Last Reviewed or Updated: December 12, 2013